Jordan D. Scopa

 - Apotex v.
 Sanofi-Aventis Canada, 2012 FC 553 and Teva Canada v.
 Sanofi-Aventis Canada, 2012 FC 551 and 2012 FC 552 – claims for damages pursuant to section 8 of the Patented Medicines (NOC) Regulations by multiple generic pharmaceutical companies relating to an anti-hypertensive medication

-Jordan is recognized as repeatedly recommended in Intellectual Property Litigation by the Canadian Legal Lexpert Directory and is also recognized as a national and global leader in patent litigation by Who’s Who Legal Life Sciences: Patent Litigation and Who’s Who Legal Canada – Life Sciences, where he is described as a “great lawyer” with “superb knowledge of the pharmaceutical sector”.
-He is most recently recognized as a leading lawyer in the 2021 Lexpert Special Edition: Canada's Leading Health Sciences Lawyers.
+The Canadian Legal Lexpert Directory recognizes Jordan as repeatedly recommended in Intellectual Property Litigation while Who’s Who Legal Life Sciences: Patent Litigation and Who’s Who Legal Canada – Life Sciences note Jordan is a “great lawyer” with “superb knowledge of the pharmaceutical sector” and a national and global leader in patent litigation.

-Jordan is also recognized by Best Lawyers in Canada and The Legal 500 Canada for Intellectual Property Law and by IAM Patent 1000, where he is described as “extremely effective, with a great command of procedural and substantive law”.
+In 2021 and 2022, Jordan was featured in the Lexpert Special Edition: Technology and Health Sciences and continues to be recognized by Best Lawyers in Canada, The Legal 500 Canada, WTR 1000, IAM Patent 1000, where he is described as “extremely effective, with a great command of procedural and substantive law”.

 Jordan is a Member-At-Large of the Executive of the Intellectual Property Section of the Canadian Bar Association.